Waves (Juno)

 Waves is an experiment on the Juno spacecraft for studying radio and plasma waves.
-It is part of a collection of various types of instruments and experiments on the spacecraft; Waves is oriented towards understanding fields and particles in the Jupiter's magnetosphere.
+It is part of a collection of various types of instruments and experiments on the spacecraft; Waves is oriented towards understanding fields and particles in Jupiter's magnetosphere.
 Waves is on board the uncrewed Juno spacecraft, which was launched in 2011 and arrived at Jupiter in the summer of 2016.
 The major focus of study for Waves is Jupiter's magnetosphere, which if could be seen from Earth would be about twice the size of a full moon.
 The magnetosphere has a tear drop shape, and that tail extends away from the Sun by at least 5 AU (Earth-Sun distances).
 The Waves instrument is designed to help understand the interaction between Jupiter's atmosphere, its magnetic field, its magnetosphere, and to understand Jupiter's auroras.
 It is designed to detect radio frequencies from 50 Hz up to 40,000,000 Hz (40 MHz), and magnetic fields from 50 Hz to 20,000 Hz (20 kHz).
 It has two main sensors: a dipole antenna and a magnetic search coil.
 The dipole antenna has two whip antennas that extend 2.8 meters (110 inches/ 9.1 feet) and are attached to the main body of the spacecraft.
 This sensor has been compared to a rabbit-ear TV antenna.
 The search coil is overall a Mu-metal rod 15 cm (6 in) in length with a fine copper wire wound 10,000 times around it.
 There are also two frequency receivers that each cover certain bands.
 Data handling is done by two radiation-hardened systems on a chip.
 The data handling units are located inside the Juno Radiation Vault.
 Waves is allocated 410 Mbits of data per science orbit.